-- Economic Development Loan Fund provides loan financing for eligible small businesses that create permanent full-time jobs; - Loan Guaranty Program helps small businesses obtain loans by reducing bank credit risk; - State Cash Collateral Program assists small businesses that lack the necessary collateral to obtain a loan, and

-SWaM Loan Fund provides small loans to small businesses to use for working capital, financing accounts receivable and inventory, and other short-term financing needs.
+- Economic Development Loan Fund provides loan financing for eligible small businesses that create permanent full-time jobs; - Loan Guaranty Program helps small businesses obtain loans by reducing bank credit risk; - State Cash Collateral Program assists small businesses that lack the necessary collateral to obtain a loan, and - SWaM Loan Fund provides small loans to small businesses to use for working capital, financing accounts receivable and inventory, and other short-term financing needs.

+Venture capital is financing that investors provide to startup companies and small businesses that are believed to have long-term growth potential.
 Virginia also offers several gap financing programs.
 The Center for Innovative Technology offers gap funding through its Growth Acceleration Program, which enables technology firms with high growth potential to obtain additional venture capital investment.
 The Virginia Tourism Corporation administers the Tourism Development Financing Program to large-scale tourism projects.
 This program was created in 2011 and allows eligible projects to keep a portion of state sales and use taxes that are generated by the project.
-Eight projects have begun receiving state funding.
+Eight projects have received \$13.4 million in state funding through FY20.

 These financing programs incentivize different types of business activity than the state's grant programs.
-Over 70 percent of VSBFA assistance was provided to small businesses in services and trade industries between FY10 and FY19.
+Over 70 percent of VSBFA assistance was provided to small businesses in services and trade industries between FY11 and FY20.
 Eighty-seven percent of Growth Acceleration Program recipients were in professional, scientific, and technical services and information industries, which include businesses in high-tech fields such as biotechnology and software development.
-In contrast, 76 percent of grant funding was for corporate headquarters and manufacturers.
+In contrast, 77 percent of grant funding was for corporate headquarters and manufacturers.

 Financing programs have also tended to concentrate more awards in metropolitan areas of the state than grant programs until recently.
-Eighty-six percent of VSBFA awards went to projects in metropolitan areas between FY10 and FY19.
-Over three-fourths of Growth Acceleration Program assistance went to firms in Northern Virginia, with over 54 percent to Fairfax County companies alone.
+Seventy-eight percent of VSBFA awards went to projects in metropolitan areas between FY11 and FY20.
+Almost three-fourths of Growth Acceleration Program assistance went to firms in Northern Virginia, with 48 percent to Fairfax County companies alone.
 A large portion of the remaining award amounts were made to firms in localities that are home to the state's major research universities.
-In contrast, the percentage of grant funding that went to projects in metropolitan areas has historically been lower (63 to 65 percent in the prior three reports in this series) but it has increased (82 percent in this report) because three companies that received custom grants in FY19 are all located in Northern Virginia.
+In contrast, the percentage of grant funding that went to projects in metropolitan areas has historically been lower (63 to 65 percent in the prior three reports in this series) but it has increased (81 percent in this report) because three companies that received custom grants in FY19 are all located in Northern Virginia.

-VSBFA programs helped businesses obtain more than \$29 million in loans and loan enhancements
+VSBFA programs helped businesses obtain more than \$31 million in loans and loan enhancements

-Small businesses aided by the four VSBFA programs obtained \$29 million in loan and loan enhancement financing between FY10 and FY19 (Table 10).
+Small businesses aided by the four VSBFA programs obtained \$31 million in loan and loan enhancement financing between FY11 and FY20 (Table 10).
 In most cases, state appropriations were not directly used to finance the loans or provide the obligation to secure the loans.
-While programs may have received appropriations in the past, they are revolving loan funds, which means they utilize interest and principal payments on old loans to issue new ones, or receive funding from other self-financing programs offered by VSBFA.
+While programs may have received appropriations in the past, the programs use revolving loan funds, which means they utilize interest and principal payments on old loans to issue new ones, or receive funding from other self-financing programs offered by VSBFA.

-The average loan or loan enhancement to secure the loan was \$99,683, but the average varied among the four programs.
-The Economic Development Loan Fund provided the greatest amount of average loan assistance at \$561,115 per project.
-The SWaM Loan Fund provided the least, at \$20,278 per project.
+The average loan or loan enhancement was \$101,656, but the average varied among the four programs.
+The Economic Development Loan Fund provided the greatest amount of average loan assistance at \$603,017 per project.
+The SWaM Loan Fund provided the least, at \$20,317 per project.